AndyWright360/Milestone-Project-1/README.md

 No errors were found when using the W3C CSS Validator.

-### **WCAG Color Contrast Checker**
+### **WCAG Colour Contrast Checker**

 I was mindful of having a high contrast when selecting the colour scheme for the website.
-Below are the results oor each of the background and foreground combinations used for this project.
+Below are the results of each of the background and foreground combinations used for this project.

 ![Grey Background, White Foreground](assets/images/testing/contrast-grey-white.jpg)